Heart Valve Replacement

 - Walk with assistance.
 You may be encouraged to walk 2-3 days after surgery.

 - Take blood thinners to prevent blood clots from forming around the valve.
 If you have a tissue valve, you will not need a blood thinner.
-If you have a mechanical valve, you will have to take the medicine for the rest of your life.
+If you have a mechanical valve, you will have to take the medication for the rest of your life.

 When you return home, do the following to help ensure a smooth recovery: